rayjabhavik/laravel-doc-app/README.md

 => task-6(crud datatable)
 create resource controller,model,route and blade files for crud operation. here also use laravel blade file's yield,extends attribute.

+=> task-5(Use Seed and Generate testing data )
+first create factory and write code after update databaseseeder and run cmd php artisan db:seed here we can use also tinker for that write in command prompt -> php artisan tinker ->User::factory()->count(20)->create()